Our Governing Body

 Terms of Reference:

-• Consider any appeal against selection for redundancy through a staffing reduction process.
+• Consider any appeal against selection for redundancy through a staffing reduction procedure

 MEETINGS: as and when required.